We Analyzed the Future Direction of SunCoke Energy Inc. (SXC), Here is What We Found

 B. Riley FBR gave a rating of “Neutral” to SXC, setting the target price at $8 in the report published on September 30th of the previous year.

-Volatility was left at 6.91%, however, over the last 30 days, the volatility rate increased by 7.04%, as shares sank -11.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.21% upper at present.
+Volatility was left at 7.00%, however, over the last 30 days, the volatility rate increased by 6.94%, as shares surge +8.76% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +18.60% upper at present.

 Stock Fundamentals for SXC